kston83/cvss-te/README.md

 | 0.1 - 3.9 | LOW |
 | 0.0 | NONE |

+## Relationship Between CVSS-BT and CVSS-VT

+While both scoring systems utilize the same data sources (Metasploit, Nuclei, etc.), they analyze this information differently:

+### CVSS-BT Approach
+CVSS-BT follows the official CVSS methodology for temporal scoring:
+- Uses the presence of exploits in sources like Metasploit or Nuclei to assign a single Exploit Code Maturity value (E:H, E:F, E:P, etc.)
+- Applies a standardized CVSS calculation to modify the base score
+- Uses a binary assessment (exploit exists/doesn't exist) without considering exploit quality
+- Results in a score that strictly follows the CVSS standard

+### CVSS-VT Approach
+CVSS-VT provides a more nuanced analysis of the same data:
+- Starts with the CVSS-BT score as its foundation
+- Evaluates the *quality* of exploits across multiple dimensions (reliability, ease of use, effectiveness)
+- Considers the *quantity* of exploit sources as an additional factor
+- Assigns different weights to different intelligence sources
+- Incorporates prediction data (EPSS) in a more granular way
+- Can both increase AND decrease scores based on real-world threat context

+This dual approach gives security teams flexibility:
+- CVSS-BT scores for compliance and compatibility with standard tools
+- CVSS-VT scores for more actionable prioritization decisions

+While there is some overlap in the data used, the analytical approaches and outcomes serve different purposes.

+## Default Behavior When No Threat Intelligence Exists

+When a vulnerability has no data from any external threat intelligence sources:

+**For CVSS-BT**:
+- The Exploit Code Maturity value defaults to "Unproven" (E:U)
+- This typically results in a temporal score that is lower than the base score
+- For CVSS 3.0/3.1, an E:U value applies a multiplier of 0.91 to the base score
+- For CVSS 4.0, an E:U value applies a similar reduction

+**For CVSS-VT**:
+- The Quality Multiplier defaults to 1.0 (neutral, as there are no exploits to evaluate)
+- The Threat Intel Factor is 0.0 (no intelligence signals to consider)
+- The resulting CVSS-VT score equals the CVSS-BT score: `CVSS-VT = CVSS-BT * 1.0 + 0.0 = CVSS-BT`

+This approach ensures that vulnerabilities with no known exploits or threat intelligence are appropriately downgraded from their base scores, reducing noise by highlighting vulnerabilities with actual exploitation evidence rather than theoretical concerns.

 ## Practical Application

+A key benefit of CVSS-VT is its ability to reduce noise in vulnerability management by providing more accurate threat context.
+The system doesn't simply escalate scores—it refines them based on real-world exploitation factors:

+1. **Reduces False Positives**: Vulnerabilities with high base scores but no exploits in the wild are appropriately downgraded
+2. **Highlights True Threats**: Vulnerabilities actively being exploited are properly prioritized even if their base scores appear moderate
+3. **Contextualizes Vulnerability Feeds**: Helps security teams filter through the overwhelming volume of CVEs to focus on what matters

 Security professionals can utilize CVSS-VT scores to: